 - Patented Dual layer system

-- Seams are Flatlock sewn to increase stretch as well as durability
+- Seams are Flatlock sewn to increase the stretch as well as durability

 - The lightest weight skin from Aqua Lung, hence travel friendly